National Year of Reading

 What are we planning and how can you get involved?

 We'll be launching some special new initiatives, hosting events and really focusing on books and reading.
-Watch this space for more details as we develop our programme.
+To kick things off, we want to know your favourite reads - share a review with us here!

 A logo saying Go All In, for National Year of Reading 2026